 You can find the entrance to Kintetsu Kyoto Station on the south side of the Kyoto Station building on the 2nd floor.

 There are four platforms in the Kintetsu Kyoto Station.
 Limited Express trains depart from platforms 1 and 2.
 Local trains and Express trains depart from all platforms.
-If you have not bought a Limited Express ticket, be careful not to board a Limited Express train by mistake as the conductor will charge you the extra 510 yen surcharge fee when he checks your ticket.
+If you have not bought a Limited Express ticket, be careful not to board a Limited Express train by mistake.
+All seats on Limited Express trains are reserved, and you need a Limited Express ticket in addition to your basic fare ticket; for Kyoto to Kintetsu Nara, the Limited Express charge is 520 yen.

 If you are traveling from elsewhere in Kyoto by the Karasuma Subway Line, you can also join the Kintetsu Kyoto Line by transferring at Takeda Station.